 One of the factors that explains why couples go from being "in love" soul mates to bickering roommates is benign neglect.
 They take one another and their relationship for granted.
-The same old routine becomes so entrenched that even playing together falls to the bottom of their to do list.
-9 Steps To Ease The Pain Of Divorce
+The same old routine becomes so entrenched that even playing together falls to the bottom of their to-do list.

 Vacations are all about playing together.
 Suddenly, what was neglected now takes center stage.
 Playing and having fun together takes us away from problems, pressures and responsibilities.
 Our mood and spirit lighten and we are more likely to see what most attracted us to one another in the beginning.
 That's why playing together is a strong aphrodisiac.

 If you are married with children, vacations can create a host of logistical issues to solve.
 Keeping everyone happy can also be a challenge.